ThomasShih/CU_CourseResources/README.md

 The website is built from the ground up using React, work still needs to be done making the website responsive (currently its desktop only), improving UI/UX, supporting new content in markdown, and most importantly; **reducing the amount of bandwidth** this website needs to grab course materials.

 The main reason why reducing bandwidth is important is because I am also a student like everyone else, this site is currently hosted via netlify and they have a data cap for free use.
 We can't go over this data cap...
-(Maybe someone might be able to set up a server for us to fetch md files from if this resource gets popular?
-Or compressing the md files during fetch?
-Anything goes)

 ## 2. Writing new course content